 After World War II, tensions rose between the America and the Soviet Union.
 It is believed that America actually used the atomic bomb against the Japanese to show the Soviets their strength.
 This ended up backfiring on America, leading to an arms race in which the Soviets were able to build a bomb of their own by 1949.
 The world once again came close to nuclear brinkmanship in 1962, during the faceoff between America and the Soviet Union off the shores of Cuba.
-Though tensions have since cooled with the fall of the Soviet Union, relations are still questionable today between these two powers (just look at the Russian bounties on US troops).
+Though tensions have since cooled with the fall of the Soviet Union, relations are still challenging today between these two powers (just look at the Russian bounties on US troops).

-The Bottom Line: Many believe that the bombings of Hiroshima and Nagasaki were inhuman, but then again war itself is inhuman, and the bombings ended it.
-Do you think these bombings was an act of evil, or was this evil necessary?
+The Bottom Line: Many believe that the bombings of Hiroshima and Nagasaki were inhuman.
+But, then again, war itself is inhuman.
+As the bombings ended WWII, do you think they were an act of plain evil or was this evil necessary?